Jhow17/Jhow17/README.md

 ###

-<p align="left">My name is Jonathan Henrique da Silva and I'm a Software Enginneering Student, from Brasil</p>
+<p align="left">My name is Jonathan Henrique da Silva and I'm a Software Enginneering Student, from São Paulo Brasil.
+I am a curious person and I always want to learn more about new things like web automation and algorithms and more.</p>

 ###